St. Catherine's Church, Warsaw

-St Catherine's Church (and parish) in Warsaw, is located in the Ursynów district near Służew.
+St. Catherine's Church (Polish: Kościół św.
+Katarzyny) is a Catholic parish church in Warsaw, Poland, in the district of Ursynów.
 The parish is the oldest existing parish, although not the oldest church, within the current borders of Warsaw.
 It was founded about half a century before Warsaw's Old Town.

 History

-There was already a Benedictine missionary centre in the Służew area by 1065.
+There was already a Benedictine missionary center in the Służew area by 1065.
 The parish of St Catherine was founded in 1238 by Duke Konrad I of Masovia and the Bishop of Poznań, Paweł Bniński.
 Until the 18th century, the church was subject to the Diocese of Poznań, then changed to the Diocese of Warsaw.

 From 1245 to the 18th century, the patrons of the church and parish were the Służewskis (Radwan), then the property was acquired by the owners of Wilanów.
 Then, until 1945, the church patrons were, in succession, the Czartoryskis, the Potockis and the Branickis.

 The parish included a parish school run by the Congregation of Marian Fathers, and until 1945, the parish functioned as a nursing home for the elderly and the physically disabled as well as an orphanage.
 It also operated a small hospital for the poor.

 Not much is known about the first church building, archaeological surveys on the parish grounds confirm that the hill was a pagan shrine.
 The layer of burnt earth indicates that a fire burned continuously for several hundred years, so the first church building may have been a former pagan shrine.
 A wooden church was built in the 13th century and later in the Middle Ages a brick church was built in Masovian Gothic style.
 It was rebuilt in 1742 by Prince August Aleksander Czartoryski and depicted in paintings by Bernardo Bellotto and Wincenty Kasprzycki (pl).
 Finally it was rebuilt in 1848 in a neo-Romanesque style by Franciszek Maria Lanci (pl).